No. 40 Go on a nature walk at night

 - Trainers or boots – not your slippers

-- Warm clothing – it might be a night time walk, but it's best not to wear your pyjamas
+- Warm clothing – it might be night time, but it's best not to wear your pyjamas

-- Your eyes and ears – it's a great idea to listen out to sounds that you hear at night as it's often easier to hear tiny noises when its quieter.
-The Bug Life website in the links below has some identification sheets that you can use on your walk.
+- Your eyes and ears – it's a great idea to listen out to sounds that you hear at night, as it's often easier to hear tiny noises when its quieter.

 Depending on the time of year you do your nature walk, you'll have a very different experience.

 In the summer, keep a look out for moths and bats darting about overhead.
 Bats fly in loops and are brilliant to watch in low light.